piumaz/angular-pull-to-refresh/projects/pull-to-refresh/README.md

 ## Component

-Add component in your template, for example in _app.component.html_.
+Add the component in your template, for example in _app.component.html_,

-Based on document scrollTop:
+based on document scrollTop:
 ```
 <pull-to-refresh></pull-to-refresh>